-Greenhouse gas emissions from handling and storage of animal manure in Denmark in 2002 was reported to $1.95 \text{ gG } N_2O$ and $47.1 \text{ gG } CH_4$ (Mikkelsen et al., 2006), corresponding to a total of 1.66 mio. ton CO{2eq} .
+Greenhouse gas emissions from handling and storage of animal manure in Denmark in 2002 was reported to 1.95 Gg N_2O and 47.1 Gg CH_4 (Mikkelsen et al., 2006), corresponding to a total of 1.66 mio. ton CO{2eq} .
 Assuming that slurry represents 83% of the total animal manure in Denmark (Petersen and Sørensen, 2008), the GHG emission from slurry was tentatively estimated to 1.38 mio. ton CO{2eq} .
 Further, the total N content of animal slurry has recently been estimated to 141.731 ton N based on data from 2005 (Petersen and Sørensen, 2008).
 Combining these emission and N data provides an estimate of the GHG emission associated with slurry N corresponding to 9.7 kg CO{2eq} /kg N.

 The use of slurry for fertilization was considered in a scenario where the cropping systems were amended with 25 t slurry ha-1 corresponding to 125 kg N ha-1.
 With an N fertilizer efficiency of 75% this corresponded to 94 kg N as mineral fertilizer.
-The remaining N was supplied to the cropping systems in the form of mineral fertilizer (cf. Table 6).
+The remaining N was assumed to be supplied to the cropping systems in the form of mineral fertilizer (cf. Table 6).
 Direct and indirect N2O emission from applied slurry N was calculated according to IPCC (2006).
 For the estimates of indirect N2O emission, the default fraction (20%) of applied organic N fertilizer that volatilises as NH3 and NO_x was used (IPCC, 2006).